-As of December 31, 2014, the total recorded investment of troubled debt restructured loans was \$999,367, all of which were classified as accrual.
+As of December 31, 2015, the total recorded investment of troubled debt restructured loans was \$966,385, all of which were classified as accrual.
 Troubled debt restructurings are analyzed for allowance for loan losses using the specific analysis method.
-No specific allowances for loan losses were recorded for troubled debt restructuring.
+No specific allowances for loan losses were recorded for troubled debt restructurings as of December 31, 2015.
+Also, as of December 31, 2015, there were no commitments to lend funds to borrowers whose loan terms have been modified in a troubled debt restructuring.